B50calabrese/magetower/src/common/README.md

 # Common

+## Overview

-Contains utilities and functionality common across all games.
+Contains utilities and functionality common to game development.